Your Fairfield shift leads keep a clipboard because the real system is too slow to ask

 Exactly what you get

 You get a floor tool that's faster than your ERP to query, owned by the company instead of by whoever built the spreadsheet, with real permissions and an audit trail.
-It reads and writes to your ERP software and inventory management software so the floor and finance agree, and it can feed a business intelligence dashboard so supervisors see throughput without a spreadsheet export.
+It reads and writes to your ERP software and inventory management software so the floor and finance agree, and it can feed a business intelligence (BI) dashboard so supervisors see throughput without a spreadsheet export.
 The fragile Airtable layer gets retired.

 How to choose a developer in Fairfield